ComradDoge/DogeEU4/README.md

 - Antioch now has access to the basic Crusader mission tree.
 - Internally redid the events that swapped government ideas.
 - Fixed Vaisya governing capacity privilege not being limited.
+- Tweaked "Seperate Clergy from State" and "Autocracy" reforms.
 - Fixed monopolies giving mercantilism again after 1.35 update.
 - Fixed some monuments only accepting Jewish and not the other forms of it.
 - Buffed the Draft Ships Privilege to be a max of 5>10 ships at 10>20 ports.